Hakeemmidan/expo-iap-demo/Readme.md

         - 4000000000003220
       - Decline
         - 4000000000000002
-4. You should now see the transaction showing in the UI after you close the checkout page
+4. You should now see the transaction showing in the UI after you close the checkout window

 ## Tools used (and the use behind each):
 - [React Native](https://reactnative.dev/)